 It’s a crucial companion when you’re out in nature, relying on highly detailed topography maps from various established sources like USTopo, OpenCycleMaps, and even nautical maps from the NOAA RNC (should you get shipwrecked or something).

 Waze is a community-driven map service that is fast to navigate and very intuitive.
 Its highly interactive system, which lets you warn other drivers of changes in traffic, speedcams, hazards and so on on the roads, proved so popular, that Google bought the company in 2013.
-It’s telling that, four years on, Waze continues to exist as a separate entity from Google Maps.
+It’s telling that eight years on, Waze continues to exist as a separate entity from Google Maps.

 You can get information about the cheapest gas stations near you, under-constructions sites, accidents, speed cameras, police and other information that is updated by millions of other Waze users.
-You can even track other Waze users’ and your friends’ locations in real-time.
+You can even track the locations of other Waze users’ and your friends in real time.
 Bear in mind that it’s designed more for drivers than pedestrians looking to get around a city.

-MapQuest is another great Google Maps alternative, especially if you use public transportation for commuting.
-It will let you compare local transportation services for your route like Uber or car2go and also book cars right from the app.
+MapQuest is another of the great Google Maps alternatives, especially if you use public transportation for commuting.
+It will let you compare local transportation services for your route, like Uber or car2go, and also book cars right from the app.
 It also provides quick updates about all local transportation options near you.
 If you like walking to different places, it will show you how many calories you will burn, too, which is a nice perk!

 Its advanced features include automatic re-routing, real-time traffic conditions, ETA, the ability to detect cameras/accidents/construction sites/slow-downs, location-sharing, weather reports and roadside assistance.
-It also has some basic features of Google Maps like turn-by-turn navigation, bookmarking, best route, satellite view and nearby locations to visit, etc.
+It also has some basic features of Google Maps, like turn-by-turn navigation, bookmarking, best route, satellite view, nearby locations to visit, etc.

-Most of the above mentioned apps focus on providing the most up-to-date information about your local area, perhaps even better than the great G-Maps itself.
+Most of the above-mentioned alternatives focus on providing the most up-to-date information about your local area, perhaps even better than the great Google Maps itself.
 What do you think?
 If you’ve tried any of these (and others) and have some experiences to report – good or bad – let us know!